Help us end human trafficking

 According to the Trafficking Victims Protection Act of 2000, human trafficking is defined as:

 There is no single profile for trafficking victims.
-They can be anyone regardless of race, color, national origin, religion, age, gender, sexual orientation, socioeconomic status, or education level.
+They can be anyone regardless of race, color, national origin, religion, age, sex, socioeconomic status, or education level.
 Human trafficking happens to adults and minors.

-According to the National Human Trafficking Hotline, Texas ranks #2 in the U.S. for the number of human trafficking cases.
+According to the National Human Trafficking Hotline, Texas ranks second in the United States for the number of human trafficking cases.

 Myths vs. facts